SilvioContreiras/seach-github-user/README.md

 # Github Finder

 > React app to search for Github users and display their information.
-This app uses the Context API along for state management and is part of the LovelyStay challenge.
+This app is part of the LovelyStay challenge.

 ## The challenge consist of two pages